 I probably shouldn’t advertise the positives of staying at the Apartments am Brandenburger Tor as I may find myself unable to procure a booking in future.
 So here is the bad-ish news.
 The apartments were built by the DDR government as ‘luxury’ apartments but be warned: by western standards they are not luxury.
 They are clean and comfortable but the plumbing – in my experience – hasn’t been brilliant and the washing machine is positively malevolent.
 The ones along the Wilhelmstrasse were also built hard up against the Berlin Wall in 1988-89.
 I read somewhere that they were built for DDR apparatchiks and this wouldn’t surprise me.
-Probably only hardcore party faithful could be trusted not to get a ladder up against the Wall and do the Harry to the land of Big Macs and Starbucks.
+Probably only hardcore party faithful could be trusted not to get a ladder up against the Wall and do the Harold Holt to the land of Big Macs and Starbucks.
 I doubt these apartments would have been made available to the DDR pole vaulting team.

 Be warned that the rooms generally aren’t ready until at least 2:00pm on the day of check in.
 If you have time to kill I recommend a short walk to the Memorial to the Murdered Jews of Europe.
 Walk out of the AABT office, turn left and walk about 100 metres.
 You can enter the memorial itself or join a tour group.